Year of Call: 2000

 Throughout his career he has prosecuted and defended in cases prosecuted by the Driver and Vehicle Standards Agency (formerly the Vehicle Inspectorate/Vehicle and Operator Services Agency) - appearing in the Magistrates’ Court, Crown Court and the High Court.
 He has also represented parties at Traffic Commissioner public inquiries and has dealt with many animal welfare prosecutions in both the Magistrates’ Court and Crown Court.

-Owen was educated at Cardiff University and Cardiff Law School and is a member of the Criminal Bar Association.
+Owen was educated at Cardiff University and Cardiff Law School.
+He is a member of the Criminal Bar Association.

-Owen is a member of Neath Athletic RFC and Crawshay’s Rugby Club.
+Owen is a member of Neath Athletic RFC, Llanishen RFC and Crawshay’s Rugby Club.
+For several years Owen has coached mini and junior rugby at Llanishen RFC.

 “Owen Williams is a balanced lawyer who has a charming manner with the court” – Chambers UK Bar 2012